AyubM29/data-analytics-power-bi-report233/README.md

 ### Customer Detail Page

-I was tasked with creating the following visuals:
+In this section, the following visuals were created:

 - Headline Card Visuals - Used the 'card' visual to create visuals for Total Customers and Revenue Per Customer which was a new measure i created.
 - Summary Chart Visual - Used the 'donut' visual with Unique Customers in the values secton and Country in the details section.